INTO-CPS-Association/DTaaS/client/README.md

   REACT_APP_GITLAB_SCOPES: 'openid profile read_user read_repository api',
 ```

-Do remember that the oauth application on gitlab needs to have the redirect URI correctly registered.
+Do remember that the oauth application on gitlab needs to have the redirect (callback) URL is correctly registered.

 ## Caveat